snikmas/StrongPeopleClub/README.md

-<br /> in the process of writing js code
+<br /> in the process

 # A static website for StrongFamilyClub

 ## Description

-A simple static website for an material arts club.<br />
+A simple static website for a material arts club.<br />
 Technologies: JavaScript, CSS, HTML, hosted on Render